RishavMishraRM/Traffic_Sign_Classifier/README.md

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy, and/or pandas methods rather than hardcoding results manually.
+I used the NumPy library to calculate summary statistics of the traffic signs data set